omnetpp/omnetpp/doc/src/userguide/launcher.rst

 Progress Reporting
 ~~~~~~~~~~~~~~~~~~

-If you have executed the simulation in the command line environment, you can monitor the progress of the simulation in
+If you have executed the simulation in the command-line environment, you can monitor the progress of the simulation in
 the :guilabel:`Progress View`.
 See the status line for the overall progress indicator and click on it to open the
 detailed progress view.
 It is possible to terminate the whole batch by clicking on the cancel button in the
 :guilabel:`Progress View`.